Hesaraghatta Lake: Deterioration of the lake

 The reservoir is reported to have filled up last in the year 1994 and thereafter the lake's deterioration and drying up started, reducing its reliability as a water supply source.

 The reasons attributed to the lake's drying up are erosion in the catchment and consequent capacity shrinking due to continuous silting.
 As of January 2020, the lake is completely dry.
+In 2022, after a gap of 23 years the lake was filled once again to its brim due to heavy rainfall in the surrounding areas and Arkavati catchment area.

 In recent years, the Hesaraghatta Lake bed has seen an increased number of bird photographers who drive on the lake bed using their cars and SUVs as hides resulting in extensive damage to the grassland habitat.
 This has increased the vehicle tracks to 43 km in total, with the average track width coming to 1.62 meters.
 About 136 hectares of habitat was either lost or disturbed because of vehicular movement.
-Unhygienic practices by villagers such as open defecation are also common.
+Some of the practices by villagers such as open defecation are also common.

 Main factors affecting degradation include sand mining, movement of tractors, tree plantations, and grazing of cattle.